CSCfi/csc-user-guide/GETTING_STARTED.md

  cd csc-user-guide
  ```

-You should now be ready to follow the instructions on previewing your work [Locally using the MkDocs tool](FAQ.md#locally-using-the-mkdocs-tool) and other such documentation found at the root of this repository.
+You should now be ready to follow the instructions on previewing your work [Locally using the MkDocs tool](FAQ.md#locally-using-the-mkdocs-tool). **A more detailed Git workflow example is provided below.**

 ### Uninstallation

-Run the corresponding executable to uninstall Conda or Git for Windows:
+If you need to, run the corresponding executable to uninstall Conda or Git for Windows:

 - `C:\Users\<your username>\AppData\Local\miniconda3\Uninstall-Miniconda3.exe`
-- `C:\Users\<your username>\AppData\Local\Programs\Gitunins000.exe`
+- `C:\Users\<your username>\AppData\Local\Programs\Git\unins000.exe`

 ## A simple Git workflow example